 The convergence of discrete conformal maps based on circle packings was first conjectured by Thurston~\cite{Thu85} and then proven for regular hexagonal combinatorics, see~\cite{RS87,HeSch98}.
 Furthermore, He and Schramm studied in~\cite{HeSch96} the approximation of a conformal homeomorphism by circle packings with arbitrary combinatorics.

-Circle patterns and its relations to smooth conformal maps have been studied in~\cite{Sch97,Ma05,LD07} for patterns with the combinatorics of the square grid.
+Circle patterns with the combinatorics of the square grid and their relations to smooth conformal maps have been studied in~\cite{Sch97,Ma05,LD07}.
 These regular circle patterns form a special case of {\em isoradial} circle patterns where all circles have the same radius.
 For isoradial circle patterns with uniformly bounded intersection angles convergence has been shown in~\cite{Bue08}.
-In this article, we consider circle patterns with arbitrary combinatorics similarly as in~\cite{HeSch96} for circle packings and prove convergence to a conformal map for the class of {\em q-bounded convex circle patterns}.
-These satisfy the condition that all kites are convex and the quotients of lengths of the diagonals of the kites are uniformly bounded in $[1/q, q]$, see Definition~\ref{defqbound}.
+Using ideas from~\cite{HeSch96} and~\cite{RS87}, we prove in this article convergence to a conformal map for the class of {\em q-bounded convex circle patterns}.
+These circle patterns satisfy the condition that all kites are convex and the quotients of lengths of the diagonals of the kites are uniformly bounded in $[1/q, q]$, see Definition~\ref{defqbound}.
 In particular, we obtain the following result.